Time to market

 Telecommunications

-Centralizing and digitizing product information, availability checks, ordering processes, and self-service functions for contract and customer data management
+Centralization and digitization of product information, availability checks, ordering processes, and self-service functions for contract and customer data management.

-Development of a modular service platform with CRM integration, API-first architecture, and clearly defined interfaces for integration into wilhelm-tel.de.
+Development of a modular service platform with CRM integration, an API-first architecture, and clearly defined interfaces for integration into wilhelm-tel.de.
+The solution covers address-based availability checks, a fully digital order process, and central self-service functions.

-Strategic consulting, concept development, architecture, API design, backend development, UX/UI design, frontend development, integration, operations
+Strategic consulting, concept & architecture, API design, backend development, UX/UI design, frontend development, integration, operations.

 API Gateway, PostgreSQL, RESTful JSON, Typo3, Fluid, Newman, GitLab CI/CD, Markdom, Microsoft Dynamics 365 Business Central

-wilhelm.tel faced the challenge of digitizing central processes in sales and service – in particular the product availability check, application and ordering processes, as well as customer self-services.
+wilhelm.tel faced the task of digitizing central processes in sales and service – in particular the product availability check, application and ordering processes, as well as customer self-services.

-An existing solution for availability queries (“Order Capture”) was already in successful use, but functionally limited: integration with the CRM system then in place was not possible – lacking interfaces and integration capability.
+An existing solution for availability queries (“Order Capture”) was already in successful use, but functionally limited: integration with the CRM system then in place was not possible – there was a lack of interfaces and integration capability.

 With the introduction of a new CRM system as part of a company-wide IT project, the opportunity arose to develop a completely new, service-oriented platform – including integration of all digital customer processes.

-As part of the CRM migration, Chroma X developed a new digital sales and service platform that maps all relevant user processes – from the ordering process to self-service.
+As part of the CRM migration, Chroma X developed a new digital sales and service platform that maps all relevant user processes – from the ordering flow to self-service.

 With the new platform, wilhelm.tel now has a future-proof end-to-end solution for sales and customer service – fully integrated, scalable, and user-centered.

-Through deep integration with the new CRM system, processes could be automated, error sources reduced, and internal effort in consulting and processing significantly decreased.
+Through deep integration with the new CRM system, processes could be automated, sources of error reduced, and internal effort in consulting and processing noticeably decreased.

-Daniel Jeßen Head of Marketing and Corporate Communications, wilhelm.tel GmbH
+Daniel Jeßen Head of Marketing & Corporate Communications, wilhelm.tel GmbH

-With Chroma X, we were able to realize a tailored e-commerce solution in a short time that not only confidently reflects our complex requirements but also sustainably optimizes our ordering process and significantly improves the customer experience.
+With Chroma X, we were able to realize a tailor-made e-commerce solution in a very short time that not only met our complex requirements but also sustainably optimized our ordering process and significantly improved the customer experience.

 Users can now check products for address-specific availability, configure them, and apply online directly.
 Application data is automatically transferred to and processed by the CRM.